María Lara Martínez

 Without justifying the unjustifiable, María Lara denies certain arguments of the Black Legend.
 In contrast, the Historian states that Spain was the only nation that was able to stop the witch-hunt during the XVIIth century.
 And the Hispanic World did it through the application of reason and the covenant of silence.

-In 2022 her new book was published: History of the Wars of Religion.
-Jews, Christians and Freethinkers in Europe, from the Renaissance to the Enlightenment.
-The book was written during her stays as RCC Associate and Fellow at Harvard University.
-In this book the author explains the clandestine currents of the Baroque, which prepared the ground for the Enlightenment.
+Her book History of the Wars of Religion.
+Jews, Christians and Freethinkers in Europe, from the Renaissance to the Enlightenment was written during her stays as RCC Associate and Fellow at Harvard University.
+In the book the author explains the clandestine currents of the Baroque, which prepared the ground for the Enlightenment.